junn511/ResponsiveMedia/README.md

 ```

 ## How to run
-・open the macOSSample.app
+・open the macOSSample.app. connect the J!NS MEME

-・Set the movie in Quartz Composer
+・Set the movie in Quartz Composer and run

 ・open the terminal.app